 Visit the Bank Branch or Website

-- Your Social Security Number or similar
+- Your Social Security Number

 - Your physical and mailing address

-- An initial deposit (if required at the time of opening)
+- An initial deposit (if required)

 Pick the Product You Want

 Once you settle on the bank where you want to open an account, you'll generally have a variety of account types and services to choose from, including:

 - Checking accounts: Use these for making payments and receiving direct deposits.